Geoffrey Hinton: Economic impacts

 Hinton was previously optimistic about the economic effects of AI, noting in 2018 that: "The phrase 'artificial general intelligence' carries with it the implication that this sort of single robot is suddenly going to be smarter than you.
 I don't think it's going to be that.
 I think more and more of the routine things we do are going to be replaced by AI systems."
 Hinton had also argued that AGI would not make humans redundant: "[AI in the future is] going to know a lot about what you're probably going to want to do...
 But it's not going to replace you."

 In 2023, however, Hinton became "worried that AI technologies will in time upend the job market" and take away more than just "drudge work".
 He said in 2024 that the British government would have to establish a universal basic income to deal with the impact of AI on inequality.
 In Hinton's view, AI will boost productivity and generate more wealth.
 But unless the government intervenes, it will only make the rich richer and hurt the people who might lose their jobs.
-"That's going to be very bad for society," he said.
+"That's going to be very bad for society", he said.

-At Christmas 2024 he had become somewhat more pessimistic, saying that there was a "10 to 20 percent chance" that AI would be the cause of human extinction within the following three decades (he had previously suggested a 10% chance, without a timescale).
+In December 2024, he had become somewhat more pessimistic, saying there was a "10 to 20 per cent chance" that AI would cause human extinction within the next three decades (he had previously suggested a 10% chance, without a timescale).
 He expressed surprise at the speed with which AI was advancing, and said that most experts expected AI to advance, probably in the next 20 years, to be "smarter than people ... a scary thought. ...
 So just leaving it to the profit motive of large companies is not going to be sufficient to make sure they develop it safely.
 The only thing that can force those big companies to do more research on safety is government regulation."
 Another "godfather of AI", Yann LeCun, disagreed, saying AI "could actually save humanity from extinction".

 Politics

 Hinton is a socialist.
 He moved from the US to Canada in part due to disillusionment with Ronald Reagan–era politics and disapproval of military funding of artificial intelligence.

 In August 2024, Hinton co-authored a letter with Yoshua Bengio, Stuart Russell, and Lawrence Lessig in support of SB 1047, a California AI safety bill that would require companies training models which cost more than US$100 million to perform risk assessments before deployment.
-They said the legislation was the "bare minimum for effective regulation of this technology."
+They said the legislation was the "bare minimum for effective regulation of this technology".